 By now, the difference between the frontend and backend should be more evident, as well as the different activities carried by developers that work on both ends of the wire.
 In practical terms, the frontend means the browser and the backend, the server or, more recently, the cloud.

-If you like user interfaces, are keen on sound design and like the visual aspects of creating apps, then perhaps the frontend is where you want to spend your time as a software developer.
+If you like user interfaces, are keen on sound design and like the visual aspects of creating apps, then perhaps you would be most interested in becoming a front end software developer.
 The frontend is exciting not only visually, but also from a programming standpoint; you will spend endless hours writing logic that will make your site look and behave the way the designers intended.

-If you like to spend your time solving business problems, writing algorithms, working in the cloud, and creating services and APIs, then the backend is for you.
+If you like to spend your time solving business problems, writing algorithms, working in the cloud, and creating services and APIs, then backend development is for you.

 If you enjoy both and feel equally excited and comfortable with all aspects of web application creation, then a career as a full-stack developer is what you want.